|

 this was the spookiest I ever felt inside the cave.
 We did not spend much time in the

 pocket, both wishing to go back to crystal clear waters of the inside of the cave.
-Cavern zone was very pretty especially in the morning when the rays of light created a light curtain.
+Cavern zone is very pretty especially in the morning when the rays of light create a light curtain.
 I got to practice my silhouette shots as well.

 |